ModelEarth/io/coders/python/README.md

 ## Docker

-[Docker download](https://www.docker.com) - Install and you'll see an elephant icon
+[Docker Desktop download](https://www.docker.com) - Install and you'll see an elephant icon.
+Don't install Docker using Homebrew.
+Docker for Mac (Docker Desktop) provides better performance and integration with the operating system.

 If the docker cmd is not recognized after installing Docker on a Mac, Create a symbolic link.
 Then confirm with `docker --version`